Daniel Marot

-Daniel Marot or Daniel Marot the Elder (1661–1752) was a French-born Dutch architect, furniture designer and engraver at the forefront of the classicizing Late Baroque Louis XIV style.
+Daniel Marot or Daniel Marot the Elder (/mɑːˈroʊ/ mah-ROH, /fr/; 1661–1752) was a French-born Dutch architect, furniture designer and engraver at the forefront of the classicizing Late Baroque Louis XIV style.
 He worked for a long time in England and the Dutch Republic, where he was naturalised in 1709.

 Life

 Born in Paris, he was a pupil of Jean Le Pautre and the son of Jean Marot, who was also an architect and engraver.
 Marot was working independently as an engraver from an early age, making engravings of designs by Jean Bérain, one of Louis XIV's official designers at the Manufacture des Gobelins, where far more than tapestry was being produced.
 The family were Huguenots and were part of the wave of émigrés who left France in the year of the Edict of Fontainebleau and Revocation of the Edict of Nantes (1685) to settle in Holland.
 Daniel Marot brought the fully developed court style of Louis XIV to Holland, and later to London.
 In the end, the English style which is loosely called "William and Mary" owed much to his manner.

 In the Dutch Republic, Marot was employed by the Stadthouder, who later became William III of England; in particular, he is associated with designing interiors in the palace of Het Loo, from 1684 on.
 Though his name cannot be attached to any English building (and he does not have an entry in Howard Colvin's exhaustive Dictionary of British Architects) we know from his own engraving that he designed the great hall of audience for the States-General at the Hague.
 He also decorated many Dutch country-houses, introducing the “salon” and popularizing ornamented ceilings in The United Provinces/ Netherlands.